getnamo/Llama-Unreal/README.md

 # Llama Unreal

 An Unreal focused API wrapper for [llama.cpp](https://github.com/ggerganov/llama.cpp) to support embedding LLMs into your games locally.
-Forked from upstream to focus on drastically improved API with wider support for builds (CPU, CUDA, Android, Mac).
+Forked from upstream to focus on improved API with wider support for builds (CPU, CUDA, Android, Mac).

 Early releases, api still pretty unstable YMMV.

+NB: currently has #7 issue which may require you to do your own static llama.cpp build until resolved.

 [Discord Server](https://discord.gg/qfJUyxaW4s)